Trump says White House construction noise ‘makes me happy,’ jokes Melania ‘doesn’t love it’

 WASHINGTON, DC - MARCH 20: U.S. President Donald Trump gestures to U.S. Secretary of State Marco Rubio (L) as he stops to speak to reporters while departing the White House on March 20, 2026 in Washington, DC.
 President Trump is traveling to Florida to spend the weekend at his Mar-a-Lago resort.
 (Photo by Heather Diehl/Getty Images)

-Trump jokes about construction sounds
+Trump jokes construction sounds makes him happy

 During an interaction with Peter Doocy, Trump was asked whether construction activity ever disturbed him.
-The president said the sounds from the construction site did not bother him, even as he acknowledged that his wife Melania Trump was less enthusiastic.
+The President said the sounds from the construction site did not bother him, even as he acknowledged that his wife Melania Trump was less enthusiastic.

 Trump said, “It makes me happy...my wife doesn't love it."